sdc-china/IDA-doc/_posts/2018-11-16-references-high-availability-for-ida-application-on-liberty-and-haproxy.md

 last_modified_at: 2023-10-26 20:20:00
 ---

-# High availability configuring for IDA application on Liberty
+# High availability configuring for IDA application on Liberty and HAProxy

 ## Recommended topology